DataDog/Datadog-Labs-jp/terraform-101/README.md

 ```

 ## Datadog
-Get your own API Key, Application Key from Sandbox!
+Get your own API Key and Application Key from Sandbox!

+### Ready to start workshop?
+Start from [lab0](./Lab0/README.md)!